Documentation

 rm -rf /tmp | rm -rf | Whitespace normalization |

-rm *.txt | does not match rm -rf | Caught by simulation tier if configured |
+rm *.txt | does not match rm -rf | Requires explicit matching pattern to block |

 find docs -delete | find -delete | Multi-token with intervening arg |